Side Effects of GHB Abuse

 Any drug known to cause drowsiness can potentially increase the effects of GHB.
 This includes alcohol, certain antidepressants, anti-anxiety medications, and sleeping pills.
 In addition, GHB can interact with a class of drugs known as hypnotics.

 Hypnotics are typically prescribed for sleep disorders, but they can also be used recreationally.
 Phenibut, a common hypnotic, is often taken with GHB to enhance its effects.
 However, this combination can be dangerous, as it can lead to:

 Therefore, it is important to consult a medical professional before combining GHB with any other substance.

 The side effects of GHB abuse can be extremely dangerous, both in the short term and the long term.

-Zinnia Healing is the best place to seek help for GHB addiction because of our comprehensive and individualized approach to care.
+Zinnia Health is the best place to seek help for GHB addiction because of our comprehensive and individualized approach to care.
 This is how we approach addiction treatment:

 - We conduct a thorough assessment to understand each person’s unique situation.
 This ensures we can develop a tailored detox addiction treatment plan that meets the individual’s needs.